-Felony domestic violence offenses are punishable by more than one year in jail.
+Felony violence, that is domestic, offenses are punishable by more than one year in jail.
 Demeanors are punishable by up to three months in jail and a $1,000 fine.
 Gross misdemeanors are punishable by up to one year in jail and a $5,000 fine.

-Landlord Rights to Access Rental Property in Washington
+Landlord Rights to Access the Rental Premises in Washington

 Tenants in Washington have a right to quiet enjoyment of their home.
-According to Washington state laws, landlords must give their tenants a 48-hours’ notice to enter a rental unit.
+According to Washington state laws, landlords must give their tenants a 48-hours’ notice to enter the tenant’s property.
 This isn’t however necessary in case of emergencies.
 And if the landlord is showing the property to prospective tenants, then they must give a 24-hours’ notice.

 The time of entry by the landlord must be reasonable.
-Washington State rental law states that the notice must contain a telephone address which the renter can use to reach the landlord in case of any objections or a reschedule.
-The notice must also specify exact dates and time for entry.
+Washington rental law states that the proper written notice must contain a telephone address which the tenant can use to reach the landlord in case of any objections or a reschedule.
+The tenant written notice must also specify exact dates and time for entry.

 - Conduct unit inspections